giulio93/Elephant8266/README.md

 In this way we are allow to read MAC bluetooth adress , RSSI and class device type.

 It use an NODE-MCU ESP-12 and a bluetooth HC05 connected to the software serial.

+This project is based on Arduino core for ESP8266 WiFi chip : https://github.com/esp8266/Arduino